rafaelbertelli/node-google-sheets/README.md

 ## Usage

 At `index.js`, there are some functions with their descriptions.
-Invoke each of them to see them working.
+Invoke each of them by typying `node index.js` to see them working.

 Creat your own functions...
 Have fun :stuck_out_tongue_winking_eye: